axelpale/apollonius/README.md

 ![Figure: Internally Tangent Circles](doc/example_internal.png "The result circle must be internally tangent to the circles 1 and 3 and externally tangent to the circle 2.")

-The resulting circle `c` is internally tangent to the known circles `c1` and `c3` and externally tangent to the known circle `c2`.
+_**Figure:** The resulting circle `c` is internally tangent to the known circles `c1` and `c3` and externally tangent to the known circle `c2`._

 Note that while the known circles can have negative radii, the output circle always has positive or zero radius.

 ## Special cases